 Improving Science Communication and Developing Ocean Science Career Pathways through Educational Collaboration

-Caitlin Tems, Weber State University, Earth and Environmental Sciences, Ogden, United States, Emily Bethana Rivest, Virginia Institute of Marine Science, Gloucester Point, United States and Regis Komperda, San Diego State University, Chemistry, San Diego, CA, United States
+Caitlin Tems, Weber State University, Earth and Environmental Sciences, Ogden, United States, Emily Bethana Rivest, Virginia Institute of Marine Science, Gloucester Point, VA, United States and Regis Komperda, San Diego State University, Chemistry, San Diego, CA, United States

 Abstract: